*Tenting May 27 to September 24, 2016.

 What not to bring

 Pets, burnables (candles, incense), high intensity flashlight, electric devices (hairdryers, curling irons, coffee makers), bottled water, recreational drugs or alcohol.
 Please refrain from use of perfume, cologne or scented toiletries.
+Firearms are not allowed on Breitenbush property.

 Children at Breitenbush